agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 ## Step 4: Trigger Sequence

 Your system is set up and ready to go!
-Just trigger the sequence and Keptn will handle the lifecycle of the tasks for you.
+Trigger the sequence and Keptn will handle the lifecycle of the tasks for you.
 Your tooling will respond and your tasks will be achieved.

 ```
 curl -X POST https://keptn/...
 {
   ...
   "type": "sh.keptn.event.main.createdemosystem.triggered"
   ...
 }
 ```

-Check the Keptn's bridge for a full report on how your sequence progressed.

 ## Summary

-It's **very** easy to get started with Keptn.
+It is **very** easy to get started with Keptn.
 Keptn is designed so that you can provide your own tooling.
 You decide the best tool for the job and Keptn handles the rest.

 Check out the [Keptn public demo system](https://keptn.public.demo.keptn.sh/bridge/project/sockshop/sequence) to see how sequences are executed.